Updated on: August 10, 2019

 The specialists who design interfaces for websites and apps in order to make them visually appealing, superfluous and easy to navigate is called UI or User Interface designers.
 Whereas, UX or User Experience specialists are responsible for doing a lot of research and testing to check how the user will interact with the company and website, in coordination with developers and UI designers.
 This skill is a perfect match for those who want a career that has a mix of creativity and analysis, for example, graphic designs plus A/B testing and so on.
 In a survey conducted by Adobe, 87% of managers were of the view that hiring more UX designers is the number 1 priority for their organization.

 The above list is not exhaustive but the skills contained in it are surely the most demanded ones.
-So do not miss the opportunity to learn these top IT skills which will definitely pave your way to a successful and a wealthy tech career.
-To know about the courses on the above IT skills contact SSDN Technologies now and get certified for the same.
+So do not miss the opportunity to learn these top Most in-Demand IT Skills which will definitely pave your way to a successful and a wealthy tech career.
+To know about the courses on the above Most in-Demand IT Skills contact SSDN Technologies now and get certified for the same.